rbnuria/TASS-2018/README.md

 ### Expected results

-After running the experiments, you should expect the results that are in the paper (The link will be published soon).
+After running the experiments, you should expect the results that are in the paper http://ceur-ws.org/Vol-2172/p14_sci2s_tass2018.pdf